awesome-flow/flow/README.md

 The Flow framework is a comprehensive library of primitive building blocks and tools that lets one design and build data relays of any complexity.
-Highly inspired by electrical circuit elements design, it provides a clear and well-defined approach to building message pipelines of any nature.
+Highly inspired by electrical circuit engineering primitives, it provides a clear and well-defined approach to building message pipelines of any nature.
 One can think of Flow as LEGO in the world of data: a set of primitive reusable building bricks which are gathered together in a sophisticated assembly.